d2alphame/e6os/README.md

 Paging is setup to 2MB per page and memory is allocated on a page-by-page basis.
 This means calling 'malloc' gives a 2MB memory page.

-The OS itself lives in the upper 4MB of memory space.
+The OS itself lives in the last 4MB of memory space.
 That represents the last 2 pages of memory.